top of page

 K0UO antenna test range site has significant out door real estate, so anechoic test chambers are not needed.

-Showing the K0UO Rhombic antenna farm which is the highest forward gain array and largest area on 1200 acres in use by any amateur ham station DX, remote, or contest station in current use any where in the world
+Showing the K0UO Rhombic antenna farm which is the highest forward gain array and largest area on 1200 acres in use by any amateur ham station DX, remote, or contest station in current use any where in the worlda view of a electrical RF switch panel with two junction boxes, various cables, and labeled components. use by K0UO world larges Ham radio antenna site in KSK0UO has years of expertise in contesting, DXing, using cutting-edge engineering and technology.

-The Tapered feed is a poor man's broad band transformer
+The Tapered feed is a "K0UO's Poor Man's broad-band transformer"

 Looking up the pole from the ground: The exponential feed-line allows the appropriate impedance across the entire useful frequency range of the Rhombic.